shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 To add an absolute discount, you can use the `discount()` function, but you have to define a [price definition](#price-definitions) beforehand.
 The first argument is the `id` of the line item.
 You can use that `id`, e.g., to check if the discount was already added to the cart.
 The fourth parameter is the label of the discount.
-You can either use a hard-coded string label or use the `|trans` filter to use a storefront snippet as the label.
+You can either use a hard-coded string label or use the `|trans` filter to use a Storefront snippet as the label.

 Note that you should check if your discount was already added, as your script may run multiple times.